distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 #### Speed

 The users expect the reading and writing of data to the cloud to be as fast as possible.
-Thus we must use node benchmarking, compression, etc.
+Thus we must use node benchmarking and compression to speed the process up.
+We will need to benchmark available bandwith of nodes and their latencies, while monitoring current usage to determine the best node to communicate with the user.

 #### Security

 We boast of privacy and control, therefore we must upkeep it with encryption.
+All of the files have to be transfered securely and all users have to be securely authenticated.

 #### Data integrity

 Some data is priceless.
 We must take every step to ensure data redundancy in case of node failure.
+We aim to keep every data available on as many nodes as possible.
+We will also rank nodes in terms of availability.
+Ideally every piece of data will be present in the most available nodes.

 #### Operating Systems support